DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingWebAppDIRAC.rst

     vim /etc/nginx/nginx.conf

-  If the file contains 'include /etc/nginx/conf.d/\*.conf;' line, you have to create a site.conf under /etc/nginx/conf.d/ otherwise you have to do: 'include /etc/nginx/site.conf'
+  Make sure there is a line 'include /etc/nginx/conf.d/\*.conf;', then create a site.conf under /etc/nginx/conf.d/.

 The content of the site.conf (please modify it!!!)::